ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 Adds support for Médiamétrie tracking pages.
 Requires defining *var* `serial`.
 Vars `level1` to `level4` are optional.

+### Mobify

+Type attribute value: `mobify`

+Adds support for Mobify.
+The `projectSlug` must be specified.
+It's also possible to specify the optional variable `templateName`.
+More details can be found at [docs.mobify.com/engagement-engine/1.0](http://docs.mobify.com/engagement-engine/1.0/).

 ### mParticle

 Type attribute value: `mparticle`